 Extreme heat / Yellow heat wave alert

-During periods of intense summer heat, simple measures can help prevent accidents.
-Here are some recommendations to follow and steps to take.
+During periods of intense summer heat, simple precautions can help prevent accidents.
+Here are the recommendations to follow and the steps to take.

-• Drink water regularly without waiting until you feel thirsty (1 glass every 20 minutes).
-Avoid sodas and other sugary drinks.
-Avoid drinks with high caffeine content (diuretics) and do not drink alcohol.
-The body needs a minimum of 2.5 liters of water per day.
+• Drink water regularly without waiting until you’re thirsty (1 glass every 20 minutes).
+Avoid soda and other sugary drinks.
+Avoid drinks high in caffeine (which act as diuretics) and do not drink alcohol.
+The body needs at least 2.5 liters of water per day.

-• During the day, close shutters, curtains, and windows if possible.
-Ventilate the room during the coolest hours of the day.
+• During the day, close the shutters, curtains, and windows if possible.
+Air out the room during the coolest hours of the day.

 • Limit your physical activities.

-• If you have elderly people, people with chronic illnesses, or isolated people in your circle, check in on them or visit them twice a day.
-Accompany them to a cool place.
+• If you know any elderly people, people with chronic illnesses, or people who are isolated, check in on them or visit them twice a day.
+Take them to a cool place.

 Symptoms of heatstroke